-A wide variety of excursions, such as cultural field trips and company visits are included and an integral part of your semester or summer abroad program.
+A wide variety of excursions, such as cultural field trips and company visits are included and an integral part of your semester abroad program.
 We have made sure that no one goes home feeling like you weren’t able to see enough of Heidelberg and the rest of Europe.
 Besides, we will organize many optional evening and weekend activities.

 The excursion itinerary is finalized at the start of each semester program.

 - Guided walking tour of Heidelberg's historic city center